ranbureand/multilingual-experiment/readme.markdown

 ├── …
 ```

-When Jekyll builds the site, you can then reach the English post named `2021-01-01-hello-world.markdown` and the Italian post named `2021-01-01-ciao-mondo.markdown`, for example, at the following URLs: `www.site.ext/en/hello-world.html` and `www.site.ext/it/ciao-mondo.html`,  respectively.
+After Jekyll has built the site, we can reach, for example, the English post named `2021-01-01-hello-world.markdown` and the Italian post named `2021-01-01-ciao-mondo.markdown` at the following URLs: `www.site.ext/en/hello-world.html` and `www.site.ext/it/ciao-mondo.html`,  respectively.

 ## Configuration